jaypeeZero/dotfiles/README.md

 On the Touch Bar (if it exists), replace Siri with Launchpad.

+Turn off "correct spelling automatically".
+Apparently the `defaults write` command doesn't fully do this.

 ## Wi-Fi

 It should go unstated, but make sure you're on the right Wi-Fi network.
 Assuming no ethernet connection, of course.